|March 25, 2025

 Coffee being poured from a french press into mug

-A couple other places that you can add daily fiber to your diet are with alternative flours and pastas, even if you aren’t gluten-free.
-Flours like almond flour, coconut flour and oat flour are packed with fiber.
-Two tablespoons of coconut flour contain about 5 grams of fiber — that’s about 20% of your recommended daily value.[22]
+Flours like almond, coconut and oat flour are packed with fiber.
+Just two tablespoons of coconut flour offer around 5 grams of fiber—about 20% of your recommended daily intake.[24]

 Join the Bulletproof Revolution